Is it daily distractions, or is it ADHD

 “There is no reason you or your child need to struggle alone with symptoms of ADHD,” reassures Dr. Good.
 “Together with your provider, you can find the approach and treatment that works best for you and your family.”

-If you have questions or concerns about ADHD, schedule an appointment with Dr. Good or your Riverside primary care provider.
+If you have questions or concerns about ADHD, call your Riverside primary care provider.

 Related Services